3deric/Godot_Skate/README.md

   - Skatepark_**Rail**_A

 > [!TIP]
-> A skatepark element can contain only one element.
-For example a halfpipe or a rail.
-But it is possible to export a whole skatepark in a single gltf file.
+> It is possible to import a single element (rail, pipe, kicker), or a whole skatepark in one gltf file.

 ## Description
 - **Col_Wall** Creates wall colliders